stnert/check_systemd/README.md

                         Don’t check the startup time.
 Using this option the options '-w, --warning' and '-c, --critical' have no effect.
-Performance data about the startup time is collected, but no critical, warning etc. state are triggered.
+Performance data about the startup time is collected, but no critical, warning etc. states are triggered.
   -w SECONDS, --warning SECONDS
                         Startup time in seconds to result in a warning status.